UB-Mannheim/PalMA/INSTALL.md

 Example configuration files are provided in the `examples` subdirectory, particularly
-* `palma.apache.conf`: configuration file for apache, should go to `/etc/apache2/conf-available/palma.conf` and then be activated by `a2enconf palma`
+* `palma.apache.conf`: configuration file for apache, should be copied to `/etc/apache2/conf-available/palma.conf` and then be activated by `a2enconf palma`
-* `palma.nginx.conf`: configuration file for nginx, should go to `/etc/ngnx/sites-available/palma` and linked to `/etc/ngnx/sites-enabled/palma`
+* `palma.nginx.conf`: configuration file for nginx, should be copied to `/etc/ngnx/sites-available/palma` and linked to `/etc/ngnx/sites-enabled/palma`
-* `palma.php.ini`: php configuration file for apache2 and nginx, should go to `/etc/php/7.x/apache2/conf.d` or `/etc/php/7.x/fpm/conf.d`, respectively.
+* `palma.php.ini`: php configuration file for apache2 and nginx, should be copied to `/etc/php/7.x/apache2/conf.d/palma.ini` or `/etc/php/7.x/fpm/conf.d/palma.ini`, respectively.

 ### Apache